GG 103 - Geology of the Hawaiian Islands

 |Course Description:||Hawaiian geology and geologic processes: origin of Hawaiian Islands, volcanism, rocks and minerals, geomorphology, stream processes, coastal geology, landslides, earthquakes and tsunamis, groundwater, and geological and environmental hazards.
 Fieldtrips arranged.|

-Grades are earned based on the points accumulated by completing assignments and examinations.
+Grades are earned based on the number of points accumulated by completing assignments and examinations.
 Students must earn at least 60 points to pass this course.
-If students want help completing the assignments or preparing for exams, they should contact the instructor.
+If students have trouble completing the assignments, or preparing for or taking tests, they should contact the instructor for advice.
 The instructor will assist students in selecting the appropriate mechanisms to help them successfully earn credit for this course.

 Late work is not accepted.

-The points for media topics will substitute for quiz points.
-For example, if a student completes a media topic (1 point) during a given quiz period, the next quiz will be worth one point instead of two points.
+The points for most of the optional assignments – the media topics, lecture reports, and fieldtrip reports - will substitute for quiz points.
+For example, if a student completes a media topic (0.5 points) and a fieldtrip report (3.0 points) during a particular quiz period, the next quiz will be worth 4.0 points instead of 7.5 points.